outdreamer/build-a-cure-1/tasks/work.md

 					- 'Clarence forgot to take out information y' (explanation for excessive information)

 	- apply semantic model with schema identification & logic functions

+	- document multiple elk stacks for applied filters (legit email addresses, matching legit templates, matching anomaly patterns)

+	- a requirement of the assumption/intent/implication model is:
+		- a network of objects inherent to the problem space
+		- a set of queries for each object type to fetch the related objects
+			- query to get surrounding objects to retrieve implications of a statement (node connection)
+			- query to get requirements + prior implications to retrieve assumptions of a statement (node connection)
+			- query to get paths using a node to get intents for a statement (node connection)
+			- query to get missing information & uncertainty structures to get questions for a statement (node connection)

 	- regex model for language patterns